oreboot/oreboot/README.md

 have a look at the [boot flow documentation](Documentation/boot-flow.md).
 It describes how firmware is stored and boots up on a platform / SoC.

+## Dilemma of drivers

+Note that oreboot does not aim to turn into its own operating system.
+Accordingly, we intend to keep the amount and functionality of drivers low.
+However, by design of SoCs, we do have to implement something to load code:

+- SPI flash, SD cards and eMMC are rather simple to load from, but require special mechanisms and tools to write to the storage part
+- USB and ethernet are more flexible for development as they allow for loading code from another machine, but are more complex to implement
+- UART is simple for data transfer, but very slow for larger payloads, such as a Linux kernel

+In many cases, no full driver is needed, since we only need to e.g. read from storage, and we need no rich file systems.
+To avoid colliding with the needs and specifics of an OS, we recommend clearly separating storage parts holding the firmware and operating system, respectively.
+For example, put the firmware in a SPI flash and the OS on an NVMe SSD.

 ## Getting oreboot

 Clone this repo and enter its directory, i.e.: